nguyensjsu/sp21-172-team-e/README.md

-# Team Project (Replace with your Team Name and Journal)
+# Team Project (Team E)

+# Individual reports will be under the folder "Weekly Reports"